 With the exception of Saratoga Springs and Old Key West, the DVC resorts at Walt Disney World and Disneyland are located right next to Disney’s resort hotels.
 The units are extremely nice — in many respects actually nicer than most of Disney’s hotel rooms.

 Studio units at the Walt Disney World Disney Vacation Club resorts are about the size of Disney’s Deluxe hotel rooms (355 to 412 square feet) and include a mini-fridge and microwave.
-Studios sleep 4 (plus one baby under age 3 in a crib) in two Queen beds or a Queen bed and a full-size sofa bed.
+Most studios sleep 4 (plus one baby under age 3 in a crib) in two Queen beds or a Queen bed and a full-size sofa bed.
 The studios at the Villas at the Grand Floridian, Boulder Ridge Villas at Wilderness Lodge, Riviera Resort and the Polynesian Villas & Bungalows can sleep 5; they have a pullout bed slightly smaller than a twin under the television, which is big enough for a child or small adult.
 The Studio units at the Polynesian Villas & Bungalows all have a connecting door to an adjoining Studio unit.
 You cannot book two guaranteed connecting rooms, but they have so many of them that requests for two connecting rooms will usually be honored.

 - Most 1-bedroom villas sleep 4 (plus one baby under age 3 in a crib), with a King bed in the bedroom and a Full- or Queen-size pullout or pull-down sofa in the living room.
-At Animal Kingdom Villas, most of the 1-bedroom units sleep 5 (the ones at Animal Kingdom Jambo House sleep 4) and at Bay Lake Tower, Villas at Grand Floridian and Old Key West, all of the 1-bedroom units sleep 5.
+At Animal Kingdom Kidani Villas, the 1-bedroom units sleep 5 (the ones at Animal Kingdom Jambo House sleep 4) and at Bay Lake Tower, Villas at Grand Floridian and Old Key West, all of the 1-bedroom units sleep 5.
 In the units with a higher capacity, here is an additional pullout single bed in the living room or pull-down bunk-size bed in the master bedroom.
 Most 1-bedroom villas have one bathroom, but at Animal Kingdom Kidani Villas and Bay Lake Tower, the they have two bathrooms.